paarthd00/paarthd00/README.md

 ## Education

 📚 I'm currently enrolled in the Full Stack Web Development program at [BCIT (British Columbia Institute of Technology)](https://www.bcit.ca/).
-It's an exciting journey where I'm honing my skills to become a proficient web developer.
+It's an exciting journey where I'm honing my skills to become a proficient Full Stack developer.

 🎓 I hold a Diploma in Computer Studies from [Langara College](https://langara.ca), with a primary focus on web development.
 This is where my passion for the web and its endless possibilities first began.